KenKundert/why-invest-in-bitcoin/README.rst

     :width: 100%
     :align: center

-Over the last two hundred years the growth rate has averaged about 3.6%, but notice that the slope seems to change right around 1930, the date of the Great Depression.
-Before the depression the slope was lower and the after the depression the slope increases.
+Over the last 200 years the growth rate has averaged about 3.6%, but notice that the slope seems to change right around 1930, the date of the Great Depression.
+Before the depression the slope was lower and the after the slope increases.
 This occurred because of changes in policy at that time increased the amount of inflation in the money supply.

 When most people want to know the amount of inflation, they look up the CPI or Consumer Price Index.
 However, this is not a suitable measure of inflation when discussing investments.
-The CPI measures the grown in the prices of essentials that are needed by the average person in their daily life, things like the cost of food and clothing.
+The CPI measures the growth in the prices of essentials that are needed by the average person in their daily life, things like the cost of food and clothing.
 What we are interested in is inflation in the price of assets, after all one invests in assets like houses or companies, not in